If you’re looking to set up an LLC in California, you’re on the right page…

 Read more here about how to get an EIN without SSN.

-Step #6: Open a Bank Account for the LLC
+6. Open a Bank Account for the LLC in California

-The next step in creating your LLC is to open a bank account in the LLC’s name to handle all business transactions.
+The next step in knowing how to create an LLC is to open a bank account in the LLC’s name to handle all business transactions.

 The Statement of Information, or Form LLC 12, must be prepared and filed next.